 - Use a thick natural sweetener like coconut syrup, brown rice syrup or honey to hold the bars together.
 A thin sweetener like pure maple syrup may not keep the bars from falling apart.

-- Use different nuts or seeds like walnuts, sunflower seeds, pumpkin seeds, chia seeds or hemp seeds to change up the flavor.
-Make sure to keep your ratios the same as the recipe when swapping ingredients.
+- Make sure to keep the ratios the same as the recipe when swapping ingredients.

 Maple syrup can be substituted for honey in granola bars but the bars may fall apart.
 A thick natural sweetener like coconut nectar, honey or brown rice syrup works better to bind the ingredients together for a firm and tasty hand-held snack.